think-cell/wg21/P3429-reflection-header-dependencies.md

 An implementation that does not care about decoupling dependencies just need to provide a wrapper class over `std::vector`.
 In our prototype implementation, it was done in [30 lines of code](https://gist.github.com/foonathan/457bd0073cfde568e446eb4d42ec87fe#file-meta-L431-L462).
 A production-ready implementation can then also optimize `std::ranges::to` to avoid additional memory allocations and copies when the user wants a `std::vector`.

+## Alternative designs

+The proposed wording adds all members of `std::array`, except for `fill` (which doesn't make sense) and `reverse_iterator` (would introduce more standard library dependencies).
+That way it also provides all functions provided by `std::ranges::view_interface` for a contiguous range (except for `operator bool`, which is weird for a container).
+Alternatively, the minimum interface could model `std::initializer_list` and only provide `begin`/`end` and `size`.

+Instead of specifying a new type `std::meta::info_array`, we could solve the problem in a different way:

+* The return type of `std::meta::members_of` and co could be an implementation-defined type guaranteed to model some concepts (for example `std::ranges::contiguous_range`).
+  Then an implementation can simply return `std::vector` directly if it does not care about dependencies.
+  The downside of this approach is that user might rely on the existence of specific member functions that are not guaranteed and accidentally write non-portable code.

+* `std::meta::members_of` and co could return a reference to an array of `std::meta::info` objects with suitable lifetime.
+  The compiler implementation would synthesize the array directly and does not have to create any library-defined type at all.
+  This would fully decouple the compiler API from the standard library, but there might be implementation concerns.

+The author does not have a strong opinion on either alternative or `std::meta::info_array` but prefers them all over returning `std::vector` directly.

 ## Wording